tomas-skalicky/coin_trading_algorithms__python/README.md

 ### Output charts

 This section contains sample output charts with legend.

+#### Enriched currency pair chart

 The first chart is an chart of the currency pair enriched with data of a single algorithm run.
 Therefore, there are so many of these charts in the output as it is the number of different algorithm configurations multiplied by number of different training data and data for simulation.

 ![Enriched chart of the currency pairt](resources/enriched_chart.png)

+The unit of x-axis is the number of downloaded candlestick.
+The unit of y -axis is the average weighted price.

 The curve being **blue** at the left part of the chart and **orange** in the right part is a curve of weighted average prices coming from candlestick data